 Welcome to our training series on “How to Work with USAID.”

-This training series is designed to answer some of the most frequently raised questions and concerns from organizations interested in partnering with USAID.
+This online training series is designed to answer some of the most frequently raised questions and concerns from organizations interested in partnering with USAID.
 Here you will find open and transparent guidance straight from USAID staff.

 Whether you’re a non-governmental organization or small business just starting out, a large university looking to expand your outreach, or somewhere in between, we value your interest in USAID and want to make it easier to work with us.
 This how-to training is designed to provide you with practical tips and concrete examples on topics ranging from researching potential funding opportunities to effectively putting together a proposal or application, budget, or monitoring and evaluation plan.

-This virtual training program allows you to learn at your own pace.
+This online training program allows you to learn at your own pace.
 We encourage you to start with the first e-module and work your way through the series.
-We hope that you find these e-modules to be helpful, and we appreciate any feedback, which you may send to email@example.com.
+We hope that you find these e-modules to be helpful, and we appreciate any feedback, which you may send to firstname.lastname@example.org.

 Exploring Opportunities to Partner with USAID explains where USAID works, what USAID’s priorities are, how the budget process works, and what types of funds Congress provides for foreign assistance.
 The majority of this e-module focuses on providing a 5-step workplan for exploring potential funding opportunities with USAID.
 Running Time: ~50 minutes.

 - Understanding Types of USAID Awards covers the differences between a grant, cooperative agreement, and a contract; key phases of the award cycle; the different partner communication tools that USAID may use to communicate with interested partners; and competition rules for acquisition and assistance.
 Running Time: ~45 minutes.

 - Effectively Responding to USAID Award Solicitations explains best practices in drafting a response to a solicitation, such as understanding the various parts of a response, developing a time-conscious approach, and becoming familiar with the evaluation process.
 Running Time: ~30 minutes.